Same Compression Principle, Different Geometry: Rate-Distortion Signatures Dissociate Biological and Artificial Visual Systems: Methods

-\paragraph{ModelZoo repository: fully crossed block set.} In the ModelZoo datasets, all humans and models have data for matched stimuli across experiments, so comparisons can be performed on an identical block set throughout. \paragraph{GEN repository: unbalanced block set.} In the GEN repository, training-regime datasets are not fully crossed.
-Therefore, each regime comparison is restricted to the subset of \emph{matched} blocks for the two systems being contrasted.
-Throughout, we define $\Delta$ as (regime $-$ humans) and perform inference across the shared blocks.
-Because unlike other regimes, the distortion-trained regime contains multiple trained instances per block (e.g., 20 models), we first collapse these values within each block (median across instances) before computing regime-level contrasts.
-We then perform statistical testing at three levels. \begin{enumerate} \item \textbf{Model-by-model comparisons to humans.} For each model, we computed within-block differences to humans, $\Delta m_{b} = m_{b,\mathrm{model}} - m_{b,\mathrm{human}}$, and tested whether the median difference is nonzero using a paired Wilcoxon signed-rank test across blocks. \item \textbf{Family-level pairwise tests.} To test higher-level separations across model families or regimes, we aggregated within each block$\times$family/regime to a single median value and performed paired Wilcoxon signed-rank tests for the planned contrasts. \item \paragraph{\textbf{Accuracy-adjusted fixed-effects regressions and nested interaction tests.}} To test whether RD geometry differs across families beyond what is explained by accuracy, we fit within-block fixed-effects regressions using block-demeaned variables, $\beta_r \sim \mathrm{acc}_r + \mathrm{family}_r + \mathrm{block}$, where $\mathrm{acc}_r$ and $\beta_r$ (and, analogously, $\kappa_r$) are residualized by subtracting within-block means.
-We then test whether the coupling between accuracy and RD geometry differs by family via nested-model interaction tests, comparing the regression model to the corresponding additive model using ANOVA for nested OLS models.
-These tests distinguish shifts in \emph{location} in RD space (family offsets) from changes in the \emph{accuracy--geometry relationship} (interaction effects). \end{enumerate}
+\textbf{ModelZoo comparisons.} In the ModelZoo dataset, all humans and models have data for matched stimuli across experiments, so all family-level comparisons are performed on an identical block set ($n_\text{blocks} = 73$).

+\textbf{GEN training-regime comparisons.} In the GEN repository, training-regime datasets are not fully crossed.
+Each regime comparison is therefore restricted to the subset of matched blocks for the two systems being contrasted, and $\Delta$ is defined as (regime $-$ humans) within shared blocks.
+Because the distortion-trained regime contains multiple independently trained instances per block (up to 20 models), instance-level values are collapsed to a single per-block median before computing regime-level contrasts.

+\textbf{Model-by-model comparisons.} For each model, within-block differences from humans ($\Delta m_b = m_{b,\text{model}} - m_{b,\text{human}}$) are tested for deviation from zero using a two-sided paired Wilcoxon signed-rank test across blocks.

+\textbf{Family-level comparisons.} Higher-level separations across model families or regimes are tested by aggregating to a single median value per block$\times$family before performing paired Wilcoxon signed-rank tests for planned contrasts.

+\textbf{Accuracy-adjusted regressions.} To test whether RD geometry differs across families beyond accuracy, we fit within-block fixed-effects regressions using block-demeaned variables: $\beta_r \sim \mathrm{acc}_r + \mathrm{family}_r + \mathrm{block}$, where $\mathrm{acc}_r$ and $\beta_r$ (and analogously $\kappa_r$) are residualized by subtracting within-block means, with humans as the reference family.
+Whether the coupling between accuracy and RD geometry differs by family is tested via nested-model interaction tests comparing the additive and interaction models using ANOVA for nested OLS models.
+These tests distinguish shifts in location in RD space (family offsets) from changes in the accuracy--geometry relationship (interaction effects).